 We’re experimenting with new ways of generating and sharing audio content through social media.
 Please listen and share these two ‘Audiograms’ that were created from work produced during our recent Environmental Reporting Workshops in Freetown.

-Bala Amarasekaran Bruno chimpanzee Climate Change coastal slums conservation disaster resilience engagement Environment environmental health environmental justice estuaries Film flooding illegal wildlife trade Jane Goodall journalism Kroo Bay land management land reclamation landslide land use livelihoods Lost Freetown mangrove forests media monoculture Photography policy policy framework public health rice production slums Tacugama Tree planting urban planning urban policy Urban Poverty waste management water wetlands wetlands conservation wildlife conservation wildlife habitats zoning
+Bala Amarasekaran biodiversity Bruno chimpanzee Climate Change coastal slums conservation disaster resilience engagement Environment environmental health environmental justice estuaries Film flooding illegal wildlife trade Jane Goodall journalism Kroo Bay land management land reclamation landslide land use livelihoods Lost Freetown mangrove forests marine ecosystem media monoculture Photography policy policy framework rice production slums Tacugama Tree planting urban planning urban policy Urban Poverty waste management wetlands wetlands conservation wildlife conservation wildlife habitats zoning